kaisenlinux/manpages-dev/category/Hardware/fio.md

        The  entry's  `block  size'  is always in bytes.
 The `offset' is the position in bytes from the start of the file for that particular I/O. The logging of the offset can be toggled with log_offset.

-       `Command priority` is 0 for normal priority and 1 for high priority.
-This is controlled by the ioengine specific cmdprio_percentage.
+       If log_prio is not set, the entry's `Command priority` is 1 for an IO executed with the highest RT priority class (prioclass=1 or cmdprio_class=1) and 0 otherwise.
+This  is  con‐ trolled  by the prioclass option and the ioengine specific cmdprio_percentage cmdprio_class options.
+If log_prio is set, the entry's `Command priority` is the priority set for the
+       IO, as a 16-bits hexadecimal number with the lowest 13 bits indicating the priority value (prio and cmdprio options) and the highest 3 bits indicating the IO priority class (prio‐ class and cmdprio_class options).

        Fio  defaults  to logging every individual I/O but when windowed logging is set through log_avg_msec, either the average (by default) or the maximum (log_max_value is set) `value' seen over the specified period of time is recorded.
 Each `data direction' seen within the window period will aggregate its values in a separate row.
 Further, when  using  windowed logging the `block size' and `offset' entries will always contain 0.

 CLIENT / SERVER
        Normally  fio  is  invoked  as  a stand-alone application on the machine where the I/O workload should be generated.
 However, the backend and frontend of fio can be run separately i.e., the fio server can generate an I/O workload on the "Device Under Test" while being controlled by a client on another machine.

        Start the server on the machine which has access to the storage DUT:

               $ fio --server=args

        where `args' defines what fio listens to.
 The arguments are of the form `type,hostname' or `IP,port'. `type' is either `ip' (or ip4) for TCP/IP v4, `ip6' for TCP/IP v6, or  `sock' for a local unix domain socket.  `hostname' is either a hostname or IP address, and `port' is the port to listen to (only valid for TCP/IP, not a local socket).
 Some examples:

               1) fio --server